Padraig20/Group-ICA-dHCP/README.md

 ## fMRI Image Registration

-The fMRI images are required to be registered to their respective T1 images, i.e. to the T1-weighted template according to the gestational age.
+The fMRI images are required to be registered to the T1-weighted image.
+In oder to adhere to the spatial resolution of the original images (i.e. ~2.15mm isotropic), we decided to downsample the T1-weighted template with an original spatial resolution of .5mm isotropic.

+In accordance to the paper **The developing Human Connectome Project (dHCP) automated resting-state functional processing framework for newborn infants**, we have chosen to use the extended 40-week T1-weighted template.
+In accordance, we take the mask of 40 weeks of gestational age from the paper **Unbiased construction of a temporally consistent morphological atlas of neonatal brain development**.

 ## Workflow